List of DC Comics characters: C: Cherry Bomb

-Cherry Bomb (Gloria James) is a fictional character appearing in American comic books published by DC Comics.

-She is the daughter of chemist Brian James who worked with Roy Lincoln in making a liquid that can open any lock.
+Cherry Bomb (Gloria James) is the daughter of chemist Brian James who worked with Roy Lincoln in making a liquid that can open any lock.
 After her father was killed in a raid on his laboratory, Gloria learned that Lincoln is the Human Bomb and gained superpowers after attempting to recreate the formula that gave him his powers.
 However, she was unable to control her powers and was forced to wear a special suit to have control.
 Gloria serve as the Human Bomb's sidekick before being kidnapped by the Time Masters.
-In the present, she is rescued by Stargirl and brought to the present day by the Hourman android.
+In the present, she is rescued by Stargirl and brought to the present day by Hourman.

-Cherry Bomb and Ladybug are adopted by Phantom Lady who plans to have them join the Freedom Fighters.
+Cherry Bomb and Ladybug are adopted by Phantom Lady, who plans to have them join the Freedom Fighters.

+Daxton Chill

+Daxton Chill is a character appearing in American comic books published by DC Comics.
+The character, created by writer Lee Bermejo and artist Khary Randolph, first appeared in Detective Comics: Endgame #1 (May 2015).

+Daxton Chill in other media

+In the Titans episode "Barbara Gordon", Dick Grayson searches Bruce Wayne's computer and discovers files on several young people, including Daxton, whom Bruce considered to replace Jason Todd in the role of Robin.

 Chillblaine

-Chillblaine is the name of different supervillains appearing in American comic books published by DC Comics.
+Chillblaine is the name of several supervillains appearing in American comic books published by DC Comics.
 Each version has a cold gun similar to that of Captain Cold.